LUMCMRI/mri_safety_cases/en_US/Stent1/case_part2.md

 ## Extra information
 ![](OLE_hero.png)
-When you do an internet search for *Omnilink Abbott* one of the first hits takes you to the manufacturer's site: https://www.cardiovascular.abbott/us/en/hcp/products/peripheral-intervention/omnilink-elite-vascular-balloon-expandable-stent-system.html.
+When you search the internet for *Omnilink Abbott* one of the first hits takes you to the manufacturer's site: https://www.cardiovascular.abbott/us/en/hcp/products/peripheral-intervention/omnilink-elite-vascular-balloon-expandable-stent-system.html.
- As in many other cases the web address may help to clarify type or application of a device.
+ As in many other cases the web address may help to clarify category or application of a device.
 In this case the term *peripheral-intervention* should raise a flag.

 <br>

 **Attention:** Always be sharp on the quality of the input information, it may be incomplete or distorted.
-The latter holds especially true when interpretations or assumptions are made by all people involved, ourselves included.
+The latter holds especially true when interpretations or assumptions are made by any person involved in providing information, ourselves included.

 <br>